obecto/perper/docs/protocol.md

 * Executions
   * Create an Execution: Put a new `ExecutionData` in the `"executions"` cache with the respective values set and a newly-generated ID.
-  * Cancel an Execution: Delete the `ExecutionData` with the respeciive ID from the `"executions"` cache.
+  * Cancel an Execution: Delete the `ExecutionData` with the respective ID from the `"executions"` cache.
   * Wait for an Execution to complete: Make an `ExecutionFinished` GRPC call -- it will complete when the Execution is finished.
   * Listen for Executions: Make an `Executions` GRPC call -- it will return a list of active executions, followed by an item with `startOfStream` set, followed by any changes to the list of active executions -- with `canceled` marking executions that are either finished or canceled, and thus no longer active.
   * Complete an Execution: Update the `ExecutionData` in the `"executions"`, setting `finished` to `true` and `result` and `error` to their respective values.